kimjoar/writings/handling-subviews.md

 * A view should never ever attach itself to the DOM.
 It's always the parent view's resposibility to create and attach a view to the DOM.
+  Why?
+What happens when you want to move the view?
+Or use it in two different locations on two different pages?
+It's far easier to reuse a subview when it's the parent which actually places it in the DOM.
+* Every subview is just a black box
+* Events are "fire and forget".
+It's not and will never be the view's responsibility that someone actually listens for the event.
+* We had ONE global `$`, it looked like this: `$("body")`, and it was the container for the entire app, i.e. the `el` for our Backbone view named `appView`.
+Because of this, we could, theoretically, easily place our entire app into another page with lots of stuff in the DOM around it.